-I am broadly interested in probability theory, stochastic processes, and their applications in diverse fields, such as theoretical computer science and machine learning.
-My Ph.D. advisor is David A. Levin.
+I am broadly interested in probability theory, stochastic processes, and their applications in machine learning and AI.
+My PhD advisor is Dr. David A. Levin

-A focus area of my research is the analysis of the rate of convergence of ergodic Markov chains.
-During my Ph.D., I have analyzed non-reversible and Hamiltonian Monte-Carlo Markov chains.
-I have a keen interest in designing Markov chains that converge faster than the state of the art, especially for state spaces that grow exponentially.
+A focus area of my research is the design and analysis of MCMC algorithms.
+During my PhD, I have analyzed non-reversible and Hamiltonian Monte-Carlo Markov chains.
+I have a keen interest in designing randomized algorithms that converge faster than the state of the art, especially for state spaces that grow exponentially.
 I like using elegant coupling techniques, Fourier-transform based methods for the analysis of rate of convergence of these algorithms.

 Chandan Tankala